ABOUT THIRD COAST SURF SHOP

 With its rise in popularity, lake surfing and Third Coast Surf Shop have been featured by national and regional news sources like The CBS Early Show, NBC's The Today Show, The Weather Channel, Newsweek, The New York Times, and National Public Radio.
 Surfing in Chicago has also been legalized thanks to the work of lake surfers, and Third Coast is the closet surf shop to Chicago.
 The notion of surfing on freshwater lakes in the heartland of America, especially in winter, tends to catch peoples' attention.

 Since 2005, our mission at Third Coast Surf Shop has been to spread the joy of the surfing lifestyle in the Great Lakes and beyond.
-Owned and operated by Great Lakes surfers, the shop offers rentals, lessons, repair, and a full line of surf and skate gear, clothing, and accessories; everything needed to get wet.
+Owned and operated by Great Lakes surfers, the shop offers rentals, lessons, kids' camps, repair, and a full line of surf and skate gear, clothing, and accessories; everything needed to get wet.
 So, come in, look around, and most importantly - have fun!